LimitPoint/TimeWarp/README.md

 4. **integrator: Closure** - A function defined on the unit interval [0,1] whose [derivative] is interpreted as the instantaneous time scale factor.
 Thus it can be provided as the definite integral of the instantaneous time scale function, or as its [antiderivative], so its value at time `t` in [0,1] is the accumulative time scaling over the interval [0,t].

-5. **progress: Closures** - A handler that is periodically executed to send progress images and values.
+5. **progress: Closure** - A handler that is periodically executed to send progress images and values.

 6. **completion: Closure** - A handler that is executed when the operation has completed to send a message of success or not.